dominiksalvet/vhdldep/README.md

 Usage: ./vhdl-makedepend [OPTION]...
 FILE...

 OPTION:
+  -object-dir=DIR  object files directory path
-  -help            display this help and exit -object-dir=DIR  object files directory path
+  --               force the following arguments to be file names -help            display this help and exit
   -about           display information about this program and exit
 ```